rcl-ssl/docs/certbot/iis.md

 - Create the folder in the server and ensure it has read/write permissions so that the certificates can be saved to it.

-- Configure the site bindings for each website that you want to bind SSL/TLS certificate
+- Configure the site bindings for each website that you want to bind a SSL/TLS certificate.
+You can have single of multiple bindings.

-- Example bindings :
+- Example of multiple bindings :

 ```
 "IISBindings": [